 Table 20-1.
-Alternatives to Mitigate the Avalanche Hazard Personal-Scale Corporate-Scale Government-Scale Stabilize slope (armor, terrace slope) Reduce weight on top of slope Minimize vegetation removal and the addition of impervious surfaces Reduce exposure to the hazard: Locate structures outside of hazard area ❖ Stabilize slope (armor, terrace slope) ❖ Reduce weight on top of slope ❖ Minimize vegetation removal and the addition of impervious surfaces • Reduce exposure to the hazard: ❖ Locate structures outside of hazard area (off unstable land and away from avalanche proneareas) • Reduce vulnerability to the hazard: ❖ Retrofit at risk facilities • Build local capacity to respond to or be Manipulate the hazard: Stabilize slope (armor, terrace slope) Reduce weight on top of slope Minimize vegetation removal and the addition of impervious surfaces Reduce exposure to the hazard: Locate structures outside of hazard area (off unstable land and away from avalanche prone- areas) Reduce vulnerability to the hazard: Adopt higher regulatory standards for new development within avalanche-prone areas Armor/retrofit critical infrastructure from the impact of avalanches Build local capacity to respond to or be prepared for the hazard: Produce better hazard maps Provide technical information and guidance Enact tools to help manage development in hazard areas: better land controls, tax incentives, information Develop strategy to take advantage of post-disaster opportunities Warehouse critical infrastructure components Develop and adopt a Continuity of Operations Plan (COOP) Educate the public on the avalanche hazard and appropriate risk reduction alternatives
+Alternatives to Mitigate the Avalanche Hazard Personal-Scale Corporate-Scale Government-Scale • Personal-Scale Manipulate the hazard: Stabilize slope (armor, terrace slope) Reduce weight on top of slope Minimize vegetation removal and the addition of impervious surfaces Reduce exposure to the hazard: Locate structures outside of hazard area (off unstable land and away from avalanche prone- areas) Reduce vulnerability to the hazard: Retorfit homes on avalanche-prone slopes Build local capacity to respond to or be prepared for the hazard: Institute warning system and develop evacuation plan Increase capability by having cash reserves for reconstruction Educate yourself on risk reduction techniques for avalanche hazards Table 20-1.
+Alternal Corporate-Scale Manipulate the hazard: ◆ Stabilize slope (armor, terrace slope) ◆ Reduce weight on top of slope ◆ Minimize vegetation removal and the addition of impervious surfaces • Reduce exposure to the hazard: ◆ Locate structures outside of hazard area (off unstable land and away from avalanche proneareas) • Reduce vulnerability to the hazard: ◆ Retrofit at risk facilities • Build local capacity to respond to or be prepared for the hazard: ◆ Institute warning system and develop evacuation plan ◆ Increase capability by having cash reserves for reconstruction ◆ Develop and implement a Continuity of Operations Plan • es to Mitigate the Avalanche Hazard Government-Scale Manipulate the hazard: Stabilize slope (armor, terrace slope) Reduce weight on top of slope Minimize vegetation removal and the addition of impervious surfaces Reduce exposure to the hazard: Locate structures outside of hazard area (off unstable land and away from avalanche prone- areas) Reduce vulnerability to the hazard: Adopt higher regulatory standards for new development within avalanche-prone areas Armor/retrofit critical infrastructure from the impact of avalanches Build local capacity to respond to or be prepared for the hazard: Produce better hazard maps Provide technical information and guidance Enact tools to help manage development in hazard areas: better land controls, tax incentives, information Develop strategy to take advantage of post-disaster opportunities Warehouse critical infrastructure components Develop and adopt a Continuity of Operations Plan (COOP) Educate the public on the avalanche hazard and appropriate risk reduction alternatives on risk reduction techniques for avalanche hazards capability by having cash reserves for reconstruction Develop and implement a Continuity of Operations Plan (COOP) Educate your employees on the potential exposure to avalanche hazards and your emergency response protocol